svetlozardraganov/vray-3dsmax-debug-tools/README.md

 - Assets Control

 # Challenges
-MaxScript is not a very popular language and there aren't many resources over the internet.
+MaxScript is not a very popular scripting language and there aren't many resources over the internet.
+The usual google-search stragegy didn't work very well so I have to rely mainly on MaxScript Reference documentation which was also challenging due to very poor search engine.

 # Technology
-- MaxScript
+- MaxScript - the entire tool is written on MaxScript language.
+No external modules are used.

-What I learned
+# What I learned
+- How to interact with 3ds Max and V-Ray using the MaxScript scripting language.
+- How to build native 3ds Max GUI interface
+- How to build a set of tools for work optimization

 # Examples
 ![image](https://user-images.githubusercontent.com/74985932/208246761-c525e94f-afcd-404d-913f-56bd5c4ae646.png)